minhajul/aws-secret-manager/README.md

 # AWS Secret Manager for Laravel

-Easy implementation for AWS secret manager just to get the key value pair of specific secret id.
+Easy implementation of AWS secret manager just to get the key value pair of specific secret id.

 ## Installation